nikoltchovskaa/nikoltchovska.de/content/posts/pigeons/index.md

 designed a very simple holding bracket, 3D printed it and glued it on my balcony window using [3M mounting tape](https://www.amazon.de/3M-VHB-Hochleistungsklebeband-schwarz-doppelseitiges/dp/B00EDLPG7Y/ref=sr_1_6?keywords=3M+tape&qid=1650114049&sr=8-6) [^tape].
-I use [this app](https://apps.apple.com/de/app/ipcamera-high-end-networkcam/id570912928?l=en) to get a MJPEG stream of it's camera.
+I use [this app](https://apps.apple.com/de/app/ipcamera-high-end-networkcam/id570912928?l=en) to get a MJPEG stream of its camera.
 It works good and I like that it lets you black out the display.
 As a final step, I put masking tape on the window, so that the camera does not look into my neighbours windows as that would be creepy.